philipdc/walkercopeman/README.md

 and the Congo Cannabis Cuban Cape Quartet

 The Freedom Suit
+Creative Commons with attribution

 One chord is great, two chords is OK, three chords is Jazz - Lou Reed.

-Songs, simply scored for easy play. (melody, lyrics and chords)
+Songs, simply scored, for easy play. (melody, lyrics and chords)

-Sold my Soul, Devil mt Friend
+Sold my Soul, Devil my Friend
 The Angel of Death
 The Crime is Metal Rock
 Joburgs Jumping